morgancasale/ATI_NetFT_MatlabInterface/README.md

 # ATI_NetFT_MatlabInterface
-Basic code to sample the the ATI Net-FT sensors from within MATLAB
+Updated version of the LuSeKa / ATI_NetFT_MatlabInterface.
+A basic code to sample the the ATI Net-FT sensors from within MATLAB

 # Setup
 * TCP/IPv4 settings on your machine: static IP 192.168.1.100, submask 255:255:255:0